 HOW – Experts from the JRR roster can assist in response to requests made by States, or international institutions with the jurisdiction, to carry out investigations, inquiries, fact-finding, mediation support and other activities where the identification, analysis, collection, preservation and reporting of information pertaining to genocide, war crimes, crimes against humanity or serious human rights violations is needed.

 Experts on the JRR roster currently come from 87 countries representing every region of the world.
-The JRR roster currently has 352 deployable experts from 87 countries, including 15 in Asia, 17 in Africa, 11 in South and Central Americas and the Caribbean, and 12 in the Middle East and North Africa (MENA) region.
-45% of experts on the roster are women.
+The JRR roster currently has over 400 deployable experts, including from 15 countries in Asia, 17 countries in Africa, 11 countries in South and Central Americas and the Caribbean, and 12 countries in the Middle East and North Africa (MENA) region.
+Just over 50% of experts on the roster are women.

 JRR is further responsible, in partnership with UN Women, for the management of a specialized holistic roster of experts in investigating crimes of sexual and gender based violence (SGBV) in conflict situations.
 The experts on this SGBV special roster undergo specialized training developed with and carried out by JRR’s training partner organization, the Institute for International Criminal Investigations (IICI).